 The implementation of AI in eCommerce should come as no surprise.
 Online businesses have always been quick to adopt new technologies, and this is how the industry thrives; enhancing the customer experience, discovering new markets and driving further sales.
-And with the continued development of AI technology like chatbots, visual search, and personalized recommendations, the world of is transforming again.
+And with the continued development of AI technology like chatbots, visual search, and personalized recommendations, is transforming again.

 But just how effective and useful is AI-powered tech?
 Where is it being used?
 And what options best suit your particular eCommerce project?

 In this article, we’ll look at the most popular implementations of AI in eCommerce to determine what they do, how they are being used and first steps for practical application.
 We hope it provides a good overview for thinking about and planning your own AI-based strategies.

 Traditional search and browsing methods are still go-to methods for online shopping.
 That said, chatbots do have a significant place in eCommerce, and are an excellent way to reach customers.

 Whether you implement an AI chatbot comes down to one key point: what percentage of your customer base uses and is comfortable with messaging for purchases.
 This will determine if a chatbot is a good investment.
 This is important, because chatbots require training data in order to be effective and to, above all else, not annoy or dissuade the potential customers using them.

 Chatbot training data consists of the words, sentences, questions and answers necessary for understanding and responding to queries and comments.
 This can come from transcriptions of recorded customer calls, email correspondence, open-source datasets, or it can be created from scratch.
 Your training data is the core of your chatbot’s ability to understand customer queries and reply with the appropriate answers, information and recommendations.